Ethiopia: Genna Cultural Tour

 Send deposit of $1000 to secure your place (details in registration form)

-Accommodation will be in the best available hotels.
-Ethiopia is not renowned for its accommodation, but we will stay in comfortable 3-star hotels and lodges with ensuite facilities.
-The locations include Addis, Lalibela, Gondar, Simien, Bahir-Dar, Aksum, Gheralta.
-Request brochure for details and pictures.
+Accommodation will be in the best available hotels and traditional lodges (full details in the brochure).
+The locations include Addis, Lalibela, Gondar, Simien, Bahir-Dar, Sidama, and Arba Minch.